 R1, R2 and R3 values are computed in accordance with the required

-This resistors being rated at 0.25 W each, I can use my RF sampler with
+This resistor being rated at 0.25 W each, I can use my RF

 The sampler is housed in a "tinplate Schubert box" (37 x 55 x 30 mm) available in many electronics shops in Europe, but other brands and models could probably be used.